Discover Ocean Paradise on a Wasini Island Day Trip

 To reach Wasini Island, there are different transportation options depending on your starting point.

-The closest airport is Ukunda Airstrip near Diani Beach, though Moi International Airport (MBA) in Mombasa is the primary international gateway to the area.
+The closest airport is Ukunda Airstrip near Diani Beach, a key hub for Diani beach travel along Kenya’s southern coast. though Moi International Airport (MBA) in Mombasa is the primary international gateway to the area.
 Domestic flights are available from Nairobi, Mombasa, and other towns in Kenya.
 Shimoni can be reached by taxi or private transfer in approximately 1.5 hours; the starting point of the trip should be Ukunda.

 Alternatively, you may fly to the Moi International Airport (MBA) in Mombasa, which has both domestic and international flights.
 Shimoni is approximately a 2-2.5-hour drive away by road (an hour ferry crossing) out of Mombasa.
 The best option to get near Wasini is to fly to it owing to its proximity to Nairobi or the other far area.